mars0i/popco2/src/popco/core/acme.md

        it can occur that there are multiple instances of competition in this sense, creating a weight whose value is farther from zero.

+The function `make-acme-nn-strus` wraps up all of these steps, returning the result in a Clojure map with three elements:

+* A standard Clojure vector of maps, each containing information about the two LOT elements that are paired in an ACME map node.
+These maps also contain an id for the map node.
+The order of this information will correspond to the order of activation values in a clojure.core.matrix vector representing node activation values.
+The order will also, therefore, correspond to the order of rows and columns in the weight matrix.

+* A Clojure map from ids of each of the map nodes to their indexes in the vector just mentioned, allowing reverse lookup of indexes from map node ids.

+* A clojure.core.matrix weight matrix representing link weights in the analogy network.

+(This function might also return a matrix of 1's and 0's representing the presence or absence of a link.
+This isn't essential for the analogy network, which has no weights of value zero, but will be needed for the proposition network, which can have zero-valued weights.)